 The challenges of fighting online child sexual abuse are influenced by a complexity of factors, many of which are non-technological.
 These challenges include legal limitations, lack of harmonized responses, online privacy issues, weak technological attainment of some of the most in need police-forces, lack of investment in new tools as well as the technological limitations of today.
 To strive for a world free of online child sexual abuse means tackling all of these issues.

-The 2019 round-table meeting will equip participants with the opportunity
+The 2019 round-table meeting equipped participants with the opportunity

-For the day’s agenda, please click here (subject to change).
+To see the day’s agenda, please click here.